Skip to Content

 Skipping the odd meal is not unusual for Poodles, whether you have the standard, miniature, or toy variety.
 However, it can be distressing to see your dog entirely off his food.

 Your Poodle won’t eat because he’s a picky eater, bored of his food, prefers eating at certain times, or has a decreased appetite due to old age.
-He could also be off his food due to environmental changes, illness, stress, dental pain, or a medication or vaccination reaction.

-If your Poodle goes for two days without eating, then it’s time to call the vet, as by and large, your Poodle won’t stop eating for this amount of time for no apparent reason.
+If your Poodle goes for two days without eating, then it’s time to call the vet, as, by and large, it won’t stop eating for this amount of time for no apparent reason.

 Let’s take a look at the reasons why your Poodle may not be eating: